kopchik/workday_countdown/README.md

 # Countdown Problem

-Here is the solution for countdown problem.
-Please see `Problem - Countdown.docx' for problem description.
+Here is the solution for the countdown problem.
+Please see `Problem - Countdown.docx' for full description.

 How to use (needs **Python3** and **py.test** to work):